imgproxy/imgproxy/docs/getting_the_image_info.md

 * `xmp`: XMP data
 * `video_meta`: metadata from the video

-**📝Note:** There are lots of IPTC tags in the spec, but imgproxy supports only a few of them.
+**📝 Note:** There are lots of IPTC tags in the spec, but imgproxy supports only a few of them.
 If you need some tags to be supported, just contact us.

 #### Example (JPEG)